JvanKatwijk/eti-stuff/README.md

 Since the software is derived from the DAB-rpi software, it supports
 - if so configured - the same devices, i.e. dabsticks, airspy and sdrplay (and prerecorded files of course).

+Disclaimer
+SDR-J is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.</i>